icza/pubgoods/README.md

 https://pubgoods.appspot.com/

-The web application is running on Google App Engine.
+The project is an Eclipse project, the  web application is deployed to Google App Engine.